tompanenko/TelloDronePy3/README.md

 Instructions adapted from: https://mathalope.co.uk/2015/05/07/opencv-python-how-to-install-opencv-python-package-to-anaconda-windows/

-## Author
+# Tutorial handout
+This package has been used as part of a 1-day workshop (around 6 hours) for the Boston University Upward Bound Math and Science program.
+This workshop was geared toward high-school students with no prior programming experience.
+Part of the workshop is based on the handout provided as LaTeX source under the tex directory.

+# Known issues
+Issuing the tello.stream_on() command quickly after the tello.takeoff() command sometimes results in the drone stopping to sending state updates and acknowledgements to commands for a few minutes (although the drone still might execute the commands).

+# Authors

 * **Damià Fuentes Escoté**
 * **Roberto Tron**
 * **Bee Vang**

+# Credits

+This repository is a fork of the original repository (https://github.com/damiafuentes/DJITelloPy) by Damià Fuentes Escoté.
+It includes several improvements, including: handling of the state sent by the drone, better management of sockets and timeouts, code for detecting faces using the classic OpenCV Haar Cascade, minor refactoring.

-## License
+# License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/damiafuentes/TelloSDKPy/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details